 Ian Wade has joined the photography club several times over the last few years for talks on photography, including landscape and wildlife.
 Ian is a local photographer so it was interesting to see some photos taken around Bristol and it gave the students some insight into what could be achieved on their doorstep.

 The students were full of questions throughout the talk and it was great to see them so engaged.
-Ian shared stories from his own personal experience (some funny stories) and showed what can be achieved with different equipment, including smart phones.
-He showed us some stunning pictures taken on his iPhone 4 to prove you don't need expensive cameras.
+Ian shared stories from his own personal experience (some funny ones) and showed what can be created with different equipment, including smart phones.
+He showed us some stunning pictures taken on his iPhone to prove you don't need expensive cameras.
 Ian also made the point that the most important thing in photography is to have fun!